Sebi imposes Rs 3 lakh fine on Shilpa Shetty, Raj Kundra for violating insider trading rules

 The Sebi order said on October 29, 2015, VIL made a preferential allotment of 5,00,000 equity shares to four persons and 1,28,800 shares each was allotted to Raj and Shilpa Shetty.

-After the preferential share allotment, both of them were required to make the necessary disclosure to the company as per the Sebi rules as the transaction exceeded Rs 10 lakh
+After the preferential share allotment, both of them were required to make the necessary disclosure to the company as per the Sebi rules as the transaction exceeded Rs 10 lakh in value.

 The company was also required to make the necessary disclosures to the stock exchange in two trading days of the receipt of the disclosures Shilpa and Raj Kundra.
 Sebi observed that they allegedly failed to make the relevant disclosures within the stipulated time.